 Once your case is settled, it is important to understand that many health insurance providers will pursue reimbursement from the proceeds of your settlement.
 The provider will request the total amount paid for your medical treatment.

 Using the proper protocol when paying for healthcare after an accident can make the difference between getting the appropriate compensation or finding yourself in debt.
-In order to be fully compensated for your medical bills after you’re injured in a car accident, contact Attorney Mike Bottaro and our team at Bottaro Law at 401-777-7777.
+In order to be fully compensated for your medical bills after you’re injured in a car accident, contact Attorney Mike Bottaro and our team at the Bottaro Law Firm, LLC at 401-777-7777.
 We can offer you the best care because we understand how the settlement process works and how to properly value your car accident claim.